Saturday, January 18, 2025

 Avoid the circle of (bad) plot.

-One plot device that often has credibility issues is a situation where someone acts against the protagonist to keep them from doing something, and that act is what makes the protagonist do the very thing they wanted to stop.
 Chosen One stories are frequent offenders here.
 The bad guys know a chosen one will mean their doom, so they send their minions out to kill that person.
 But the person had no idea about this bad guy until those minions show up.
-Had the bad guys just left him alone and had his minions keep an eye out in case he ever did come a calling, they’d have been home free.
+Had the bad guys just left them alone and had the minions keep an eye out in case they ever did come a calling, they’d have been home free.

 Actions to prevent something that ultimately causes the effect to happen feel forced.
 Bad guys need solid motivations same as the good guys.
-Situations should feel as though they couldn’t have happened any other way and this was inevitable.
-The actions of both sides led to this.
+Situations should feel as though they couldn’t have happened any other way and this was inevitable, and the actions of both sides led to this.

 Be wary of contradictions of character.

-Make sure you characters have reasons to change.
-They learned a lesson prior to that change that made them realize they had to do things differently.
-Most commonly, this is done by showing them make the wrong choice (or do the wrong thing) and having it blow up on them.
-They paid a price and want to avoid paying it again.
-They try something new, something that leads them toward who they need to be at the end, and they’re rewarded for it.
-Positive reinforcement.
+This is commonly done by showing then make the wrong choice (or do the wrong thing) and having it blow up on them multiple times in the story, and them slowly realizing they aren't making the best choices.
+They've paid a price and want to avoid paying it again.
+So they try something new that leads them toward who they need to be at the end, and they’re rewarded for it.

 Don't break your own rules.